shlomiDaari/Search_string/README.md

-serch for a string in every file in a given directory including subdirectories.
+search for a string in every file in a given directory including subdirectories.

 you can save the path to the files with the given string into a file in a location that you will choose by changeing the below: